Search engine is loading. Please wait…

 Driver’s license

-Bring a valid driver’s license from your home country.
-Rental companies will check that it is current and readable.
-If your license is not in English, bring an International Driving Permit (IDP) as a translation.
+Bring a valid full driving license from your home country.
+The rental provider will check that it is current and readable.
+If your license is not in English, an International Driving Permit (IDP) can be useful as a translation, but it does not normally replace the local temporary driving permit required for visitors.

 Age requirement

-Minimum age varies by provider, but many require drivers to be at least 21.
-Drivers under 25 may pay a young driver surcharge.
-Some companies set higher minimum ages for larger vehicles.
+Minimum age varies by provider, but many rental companies require drivers to be at least 21.
+Drivers under 25 may pay a young driver surcharge, and some suppliers set higher age limits for larger vehicles, SUVs or premium models.

 Credit card

-A credit card in the main driver’s name is normally required to process the rental and security deposit.
-Deposit amounts vary by company, vehicle type, and insurance selected.
+A credit card in the main driver’s name is usually required for the rental deposit or security hold.
+Deposit amounts vary by company, vehicle type, insurance level and branch, so check the supplier’s terms before travel.

 Passport or ID

-You will usually need a passport for verification.
-Ensure the same name appears on your documents (license, credit card, and passport) to avoid delays at pick-up.
+International visitors usually need a passport for verification.
+Make sure the name on your passport, driving license, booking and payment card matches to avoid delays at the rental desk.

-Visitors typically need a local temporary driving permit to drive legally in Antigua.
-Many rental companies can issue it at pick-up when you show your passport and driver’s license.
-It is commonly US$20 (EC$50) and is often valid for three months.
+Visitors usually need a local temporary driving permit to drive legally in Antigua.
+Many rental companies can arrange this at pick-up when you show your valid driving license and passport.
+It is commonly quoted as US$20 or EC$50 and is often valid for three months, but you should always confirm the current fee and process with your rental provider before travel.

 Choosing the right car for Antigua